chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

-without going too much into implementation details of Gnocchi, the Pandas solution takes multiple AggregatedTimeSerie (a Pandas series wrapped with supporting functions) and builds a Pandas dataframe to do aggregation across the time-series collection. for the NumPy solution, we create similar AggregatedTimeSerie objects (a NumPy series wrapped with supporting functions). the datasets are created as follows:
+without going too much into implementation details of Gnocchi, the Pandas solution takes multiple AggregatedTimeSerie (a Pandas series wrapped with supporting functions) and builds a Pandas DataFrame to do aggregation across the time-series collection. for the NumPy solution, we create similar AggregatedTimeSerie objects (a NumPy series wrapped with supporting functions) but rather than build a DataFrame, we build a AxB matrix where A is the number of series and B are the unique timestamps across all the series. the datasets are created as follows:

 {% highlight python %}
 # gnocchi4.0 code